sguox002/leetcode/leetcode-all.md

 ->>

 ### tree
+<<-1485	Clone Binary Tree With Random Pointer    		80.1%	Medium
+same as graph clone using hashmap + traverse. with random pointer. store node vs node in hashmap and then change all pointer's random pointer using the map. pay attention to null random pointer (they are not in the map). random pointer may forms a cycle, but this way we have no problem.
+->>

+<<-1490	Clone N-ary Tree    		83.7%	Medium
+same as deep copy of graph. dfs
+->>

+<<-1506	Find Root of N-Ary Tree    		80.5%	Medium
+given a list nodes (Node*) find the root. using xor: root only appears once, but all other nodes have parents using dfs and xor.
+->>

 <<-1516	Move Sub-Tree of N-Ary Tree    		62.1%	Hard
 all nodes have unique values, given two nodes p and q. move p subtree to become a direct child and the last child of node q.